Diffusing Essential Oils

 The act of smelling, olfaction, is unique, for it is the only sense that goes directly into the brain, into the limbic system.
 Our emotions are rooted in the limbic system, which explains why fragrances can have such an emotional impact and instantaneously trigger memories.
 A specific scent can bring us back directly to a vacation we enjoyed in France or the atmosphere of home.
 Research has shown that 75% of our emotions are generated by what we smell.

-When olfactory information is received in the limbic system, neurotransmitters such as encephaline, endorphins and serotonin are released.
+When olfactory information is received in the limbic system, neurotransmitters such as encephalin, endorphins and serotonin are released.
 These are responsible for our appetite, sexual desire, sleep, euphoria, memory and relieving pain and stress.
 It is interesting that just the smell of food already starts digestion and that we begin our choice of lovers by unconsciously smelling their pheromones (the scents emitted by our bodies) long before either person has said a word.

 In addition to accessing the limbic system, aromatic molecules also enter through the nasal passages and the respiratory tract.
 The tiny blood vessels (capillaries) take the molecules directly into the bloodstream.